Elckyrne History, Family Crest & Coats of Arms

 The surname Elckyrne was first found in Oxfordshire where Elekin (without surname) was listed in the Hundredorum Rolls of 1273.
 The Feet of Fines for Essex listed John Elekyn there in 1310 and later Thomas Elkyns was listed in Oxfordshire in 1447.

-Important Dates for the Elckyrne family
+Early History of the Elckyrne family

 This web page shows only a small excerpt of our Elckyrne research.
 Another 82 words (6 lines of text) covering the years 1310, 1447, 1455 and 1487 are included under the topic Early Elckyrne History in all our PDF Extended History products and printed products wherever possible.

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Elckyrne include Elkins, Elkyns, Ellkins, Ellkens, Elkens, Elekins, Elekins, Elekyns, Elkin and many more.

 Early Notables of the Elckyrne family (pre 1700)